Dissolution of the Netherlands Antilles: Curaçao and Sint Maarten

 Curaçao and Sint Maarten became two new "landen" (literally: countries) within the Kingdom of the Netherlands, along the lines of Aruba and the Netherlands.
-Their planned new joint currency is the Caribbean guilder, which was expected to be brought in by 2012 but has been delayed.
+Their new joint currency is the Caribbean guilder, which was expected to be introduced by 2012 but has been delayed repeatedly, the currency was eventually introduced into circulation on 31 March 2025.
 Aruba's right to secede from the Kingdom was not extended to Curaçao and Sint Maarten.